thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 a collection of all the functions that are potentially called, and then removes any function not in this collection.

+The implementation of this pass is called via the \ref remove_unused_functions(goto_modelt &, message_handlert &) function.

 _Predecessor pass is [Add Failed Symbols]._